-Severe hypoglycaemia or prolonged hypoglycaemias, only temporarily controlled by the usual amounts of sugar, require immediate medical treatment and occasionally hospitalisation.
+Severe hypoglycaemia or prolonged hypoglycaemia, only temporarily controlled by the usual amounts of sugar, require immediate medical treatment and occasionally hospitalisation.

-- unwillingness or (more commonly in older patients) incapacity of the patient to cooperate,
+- unwillingness or (more commonly in elderly patients) incapacity of the patient to cooperate,

 - undernutrition, irregular mealtimes or missed meals or periods of fasting,

 - alterations in diet,